lahirumaramba/rocky/README.md

 # 🎸 Rocky: Your Own Personal Eridanian Buddy

 Here is your own alien rock friend inspired by Andy Weir's *Project Hail Mary*.
-He communicates natively in musical chords, which humans perceive as tones similar to a pipe organ or multiple flutes.
+He communicates natively in musical chords.

 This project implements a **Dual-Device "Voice Box & Brain" Architecture** to bring Rocky to life on a Raspberry Pi Zero 2W with near-instant responsiveness.